|Trail Location:||Two Medicine Boat Dock|

 Twin Falls is a beautiful set of cascades flowing off the eastern slopes of Pumpelly Pillar.
 The two falls are separated by roughly 50 feet before converging again near the trail.

-From this point you'll have the option of continuing on for another easy hike of 1.3 miles to visit the scenic Upper Two Medicine Lake.
+From this point you'll have the option of continuing on for another 1.3 miles to visit the scenic Upper Two Medicine Lake.
+It's a very easy hike with very little elevation gain.